magicmark/jest-how-do-i-mock-x/README.md

 -   help future me come back to a particular solution I came up with in the past
 -   maybe help others in similar situations :)

-Feel free to PR with any other non-trivial examples you've faced!
+Feel free to PR with any other jest testing puzzles you've faced!

 ## Scenarios